Scale Pose

 Variations:

-If you are not able to perform full Padmasana comfortably yet, then it is better not to practice Tolasana.
+If you are not able to perform full Padmasana comfortably yet, it is better not to practice Tolasana.

 You can prepare yourself for Tolasana by practicing Lolasana instead.
 Kneel on your mat but do not sit on your heels yet.
 First, cross your right ankle over your left ankle while you remain kneeling.

-On your next exhalation, push up hard on your hands and lean forward to raise your legs and feet up off of the ground while keeping your legs crossed tight underneath you.
+On your next exhalation, push up firmly on your hands and lean forward to raise your legs and feet up off of the ground while keeping your legs crossed tight underneath you.
 Round your back slightly and lift your knees toward your chest as you lean a bit forward.